 What are Pine Nuts?

-Pine nuts is a nut common in Italian dishes.
+Pine nuts are a nut common in Italian dishes.
 They can be eaten in their raw and buttery form or toasted to bring out and enhance their natural flavor.
 These small, softer nuts are most often found in basil pesto and can be added to salads and pastas for an extra crunch.

 Pine nuts are definitely on the pricey side, with just a pound costing over $20.
 But luckily, you do not need a ton of them to add a lot of flavor.
 Just a sprinkle of toasted pine nuts will go a long way!